Jukka-PekkaToropainen/SQL/README.md

 # 9 tehtävä

+# SELECT * FROM Opiskelija WHERE pääaine LIKE '%a%'
-# SELECT * FROM opiskelija WHERE "tiede"
+SELECT * FROM opiskelija WHERE "tiede"

 # 10 tehtävä